tsackton/taelgarverse/docs/campaigns/labyrinths-of-the-lost/ll-session-1.md

 ## Part 4: The Interrogation

-Back in the forge, the party interrogates Folcan, and learns some [important details](<#plot-developments>).
+Back in the forge, the party interrogates Folcan, and learns some [[#Plot Developments|important details]].
 Folcan threatens that his pack of 10 loyal goblins will come save him if they aren't careful, and rants about Ulgna being too cowardly and useless.
 Acescale's attempts at intimidation don't go too well, until Gaudin blasts him with an eldritch blast, and then Acescale revives him with a cure wounds.
 This shakes Folcan to the core, and terrified, he tells the party about the tunnels under the manor grounds, and promises to return to the goblin barracks and tell everyone he has dealt with the situation.

 If Folcan is true to his word, no one will be coming to bother the party for at least a day.
 No goblins, at least.